andersonfurtado/AzureML-Education-Development-Index-prediction/README.md

 ## Screen Recording
 Link to a screen recording of the project in action:
 <https://youtu.be/P3DvZb5JbFE>
- Remember that the screencast should demonstrate:
-- A working model
-- Demo of the deployed  model
-- Demo of a sample request sent to the endpoint and its response

 ## Suggestions to Improve
 Some areas of improvement for future experiments are: